 Light is a finishing material, not a fill material.

-What exactly are we lighting?
+What exactly are we fighting?

 That is the defining question when considering the illumination of your home.
 Stop thinking about adding lights, and start thinking about what to illuminate and how.

 The Japanese traditionally have designed architecture with a deep appreciation for light, as well as shadow.
-It is the nature of material, and how each material “receives” light, that determines the best illumination.
+It is the nature of the material, and how each material “receives” light, that determines the best illumination.
 And then there is form – architectural geometry as well as the arrangement of furnishings.
 Some forms need more space.
 Allowing for shadows permits the form to breathe and fulfill its purpose.
 It may sound unfamiliar to think of illumination in this way, but if we light what matters, what reveals our story, and then allow the light to narrate, our homes become a living expression of ourselves.

-Brass, stainless steel, iron, porcelain, enamel, earthenware, granite, marble, red oak, birch, reclaimed barnwood, black walnut, venetian plaster, glass tiling, painted gyp, veneers, fabrics in all weaves, densities, and colors.
+Brass, stainless steel, iron, porcelain, enamel, earthenware, granite, marble, red oak, birch, reclaimed Barnwood, black walnut, Venetian plaster, glass tiling, painted gyp, veneers, fabrics in all weaves, densities, and colors.
 The list of design materials can go on and on.
 Each has a particular affinity or aversion to light, and when the character of finished materials guides the design of the lighting, then good things happen.
 The geometry of the space itself, and then the objects that adorn the space, suggest the way that light can create visual order and appeal to our natural experience of light.
-As William Morris, the founder of the arts and crafts movement said, “Have nothing in your home that you do not know to be useful or believe to be beautiful.”
+Like William Morris, the founder of the arts and crafts movement said, “Have nothing in your home that you do not know to be useful or believe to be beautiful.”
 That INCLUDES light!

 Lighting is a complex design that leverages material, form, color, attitude, and movement to express the dynamics of your personality.
 A good lighting consultant will see what calls for light, and what doesn’t base on YOU.
 The overall impact of the parts combined is unique to you and your home environment.
 The value of your lighting is in understanding how the quantity and quality of illumination can enhance your well-being and enjoyment.